Air of Authority - A History of RAF Organisation

 Aircraft used: - Tiger Moth T Mk 2, Chipmunk T Mk 10.

-Formed 31 January 1941 at Sherburn-in-Elmet within No 54 Group it disbanded on 14 December 1945.
-Reformed at Church Fenton in October?
+It reformed at Church Fenton in October?
 1946 within No 64 Group.
-On22 April 1947 it moved to Yeadon, back to Church Fenton/Sherburn on 1 May 1948, Yeadon again in March 1954.
+On 22 April 1947 it moved to Yeadon, back to Church Fenton on 1 May 1948, Yeadon again in March 1954.
 In January 1959 it was transferred to No 23 Group and in November was back at Church Fenton.
 In February 1962 it moved north to Dishforth but returned to Church Fenton in May 1966 having been transferred to No 25 Grgoup on 1 September 1963, but was absorbed by Yorkshire UAS on 15 March 1969.

 Aircraft used: - Tiger Moth II, Chipmunk T Mk 10.

-Formed on 12 January 1941 at Speke within No 54 Group as Liverpool UAS.
-Its aircraft establishment was transferred to 24 EFTS on 14 December 1945 but it did not disband until 30 June 1946.
 It reformed on 1 December 1950 within No 63 Group at Hooton Park but moved to Woodvale on 13 July 1951, where it remains to the present day, although its name was changed to University of Liverpool UAS on 1 January 1952.
 Further transfers took place on 12 January 1959 to No 23 group and 1 September 1963 to No 25 Group.

 Aircraft used: - Moth, Tiger Moth II, Tutor I, Chipmunk T Mk 10, Prentice T Mk 1, Bulldog T Mk 1.
 Tutor T Mk 1

-Formed 1 October 1935 in Kensington with flying being carried out from Northolt, as University of London Air Squadron, disbanding on 5 September 1939.
-It reformed on 5 April 1941 within No 54 Group, its aircraft establishment being transferred to No 3 EFTS on 14 December 1945 and disbanded January 1946.
+It later reintroduced flying training, its aircraft establishment being transferred to No 3 EFTS on 14 December 1945 and disbanded January 1946.
 It reformed at Biggin Hill as London UAS in October 1946 under the control of 64 Group.
-It moved to Fairoaks on 15 December1947, reverted to its original name on 1 December 1949 and moved to Booker on 6 October 19500.
-It has since mbeen located at Kenley, Biggin Hill, White Waltham, Abingdon, Benson and is currently located at RAF Wyton.
-On 26 November 1995 it began parenting No 6 AEF but in 2003/4, this task was transferred to Oxford UAS.
+It moved to Fairoaks on 15 November 1947, reverted to its original name on 1 December 1949, being transferred to No 65 Group on 11 September 1950 and moved to Booker on 6 October 1950, although the HQ remained at 48 Princes Gardens, South Kensington, London, SW7.
+It has since been located at Kenley, Biggin Hill, White Waltham, Abingdon, Benson and is currently located at RAF Wyton.

 Aircraft used: - Tutor, Hart, Audax, Hind, Moth, Tiger Moth II, Chipmunk T Mk 10, Oxford, Harvard T Mk 2b, Prentice T Mk 1, Provost T Mk 1, Bulldog T Mk 1, Grob Tutor T Mk 1

-Formed 3 March 1941 at Ringway within No 54 Group, its aircraft establishment being transferred to No 24 EFTS on 14 December 1945.
+Formed 3 March 1941 at Ringway, parented by No 10 Balloon Centre, within No 54 Group, it initially only provided ground training up to ITW standard.
+In about April/May 1941 and single elementary trainer was allocated to the unit to enable members to be given flying experience and this was located at Ringway.
+Control of all UASs was transferred from No 54 Group to the Air Ministry (Directorate of Pre-Entry Training) on 1 January 1942, its aircraft establishment being transferred to No 24 EFTS on 14 December 1945.
 It is not sure whether it closed at this point.
-However, by May 1947 it was a t Barton, moving to Woodvale in March 1953, being transferred to No 23 Group in January 1959 and No 25 Group on 1 September 1963.
-It was renamed Manchester and Salford UAS on 25 May 1974.
+However, by May 1947 it was at Barton, moving to Woodvale in March 1953, being transferred to No 23 Group in January 1959 and No 25 Group on 1 September 1963.

 Aircraft used: - Tiger Moth II, Harvard T Mk 2b, Oxford, Chipmunk T Mk 10, Anson T Mk 21.